On the number of tuples of group elements satisfying a first-order formula: Main theorem

-\begin{proclaim}{Formula reduction lemma} For any formula $\gamma$ with $m$ free variables $x_1,\dots,x_m$ over an arbitrary group $G$, a finite formula $\gamma'$ having the equal number of solutions exists such that a free variable $t$ occurs in $\gamma'$ in the following forms only:
+\begin{lemma} For any formula $\gamma$ with $m$ free variables $x_1,\dots,x_m$ over an~arbitrary group $G$, there exists a~finite formula $\gamma'$ having the~same number of~solutions such that a~free variable $t$ occurs in $\gamma'$ in~the~following forms only: